-Academic Probation Policy: MPP students will follow the academic probation policy found on page 90 of this catalog.
+Academic Probation Policy: MPP students will follow the academic probation policy found in the academic policy section of this catalog.
 Please contact the Ministry Preparation Program office for complete details and procedures.

 Grade Scale: The grade scale for MPP does not include a "D" range.
 A student must have at least an average comprehension of course material and competencies in order to perform ministry tasks.
 Therefore, to receive credit for ordination, a student must at least make a "C" grade.